jwood000/RcppBigIntAlgos/README.md

 ## Overview

 RcppBigIntAlgos uses the C library GMP (GNU Multiple Precision Arithmetic) for efficiently factoring big integers.
+Links to `RcppThread` for factoring in parallel.
 For very large integers, prime factorization is carried out by a variant of the quadratic sieve algorithm that implements multiple polynomials.
 For smaller integers, a constrained version of the Pollard's rho algorithm is used (original code from <https://gmplib.org/>... this is the same algorithm found in the [R gmp package](<https://CRAN.R-project.org/package=gmp>) called by the function `factorize`).
 Finally, one can quickly obtain a complete factorization of a given number `n` via `divisorsBig`.

 ## Installation